 - 1.What is the legal definition of a lifer hearing?

-- 2. What happens, in general, at a lifer hearing?
+- 2. What happens at a lifer hearing?

 - 3. What is the California Board of Parole Hearings?